zomars/bolt-public-instagram/README.md

 ```

 ### Notes
-Because this extension uses Instagram's public API it has the following limitations:
+Because this extension uses an UNOFFICIAL Instagram's public API it has the following limitations:
 - You can only fetch feeds from public accounts.
-- You can only retrieve the lastest 20 posts.
+- You can only retrieve the lastest 12 posts.
+- It may break without further notice, so be warned.

+### Contributing
+I'm planning to adding a more robust implementation using access tokens.
+But for now I'm open to suggestions and PRs are always welcome.